btylerh7/full-stack-notes-app/README.md

 - Fully responsive mobile layout that increases in complexity as the size of the window increases
 - The ability to persist state after page reload by utilizing local storage

-A live demo of the app is hosted on [Heroku.](https://baker-notes.herokuapp.com/) **Note: Because Heroku has dropped their free plan, this project is no longer running.
-I will be moving it to a new platform soon.**
+A live demo of the app is hosted on [Render.](https://full-stack-notes-app.onrender.com)